qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-jupyterlab.md

 ::: {.notes}
 Shut down your server at the end of each day to save on cloud costs.

-Any files you've created will remain next time you log in!
+Any files you have created will remain next time you log in!
 :::